 Rebuild Dominica, Responsible Travel

-Hurricane Maria hit the Caribbean hard this year, with many islands suffering loss of life, homes, and businesses.
+Hurricane Maria hit the Caribbean hard in 2017, with many islands suffering loss of life, homes, and businesses.
 The ‘nature island’ of Dominica was one, with parts completely obliterated, and the harsh wind leaving 95 per cent of its trees without leaves.

 In response, several tour operators have created new holidays where travelers can enjoy the island and help with rebuilding.
 On the Help rebuild Dominica after Hurricane Maria trip, you’ll stay and help at an ecolodge which needs everything from gardeners and anyone who can sew (to make school uniforms for children who lost theirs) to skilled carpenters and roofers.
 They also welcome donations of tools and school items.
 In between jobs, you can relax in hot springs, go snorkeling, and see Dominica’s famous waterfalls.

 You can also help to clear debris from the island’s only long-distance path, the 185-kilometer Waitukubuli National Trail; the route is also a community tourism project, bringing revenue to nearby villages.
-And if you want to help while being at sea, this special yacht charter with purpose combines the two.
-When the company’s fleet manager lost her family’s farm and life savings, it prompted founder and CEO Ann McHorney to set up a Gofundme that’s already raised over $25,000.
+And if you want to help while at sea, this special yacht charter with purpose combines the two.
+When the company’s fleet manager lost her family’s farm and life savings, it prompted founder and CEO Ann McHorney to set up a Gofundme that raised over $25,000 in 2017.
 The itinerary includes clearing debris from the trail, and from the marine reserves and rivers, plus plenty of sightseeing, hiking, and cultural activities.

 Hetta Huskies, Finland

-If Iceland is all the rage right now, Finland could well be the next red-hot, cold-climate destination—minus the crowds.
-So in effort to lessen the impact of overtourism in Iceland, why not consider Finland in 2018?
+Iceland has been all the rage for some time; now, Finland could well be the next red-hot, cold-climate destination—minus the crowds.
+So in effort to lessen the impact of overtourism in Iceland, why not consider Finland in 2019?

 And no self-respecting traveler could possibly visit Finland without embarking on a husky sledding adventure.
 Not all husky sledding operators are created equal, however, and while many companies in the Arctic claim to provide their dogs with the highest quality of life possible, sadly this isn’t always the case.